JuanBaca/root-hydraulic-properties/README.md

-# root-hydraulic-properties
+# Root hydraulic properties Shiny app
 This is a beta version of the root hydrualic properties database app.
-To run the app locally in R, type in the following lines :
+To run the app locally in R, type in the following lines in the console:

 ```
 library(shiny)